mspcmanager/MSPCMgrDocs/CONTRIBUTING.md

-# Contributing to Microsoft Azure Documentation
+# Contributing to Microsoft PC Manager Documentation

 Thank you for taking the time to contribute to the Microsoft PC Manager documentation.